-- (4) Students are encouraged to participate in extended learning experiences such as career and technical student organizations and other leadership or extracurricular organizations. - (5) Statements that contain the word "including" reference content that must be mastered, while those containing the phrase "such as" are intended as possible illustrative examples. - (c) Knowledge and skills. - (1) The student demonstrates professional standards/employability skills as required by business and industry.
-The student is expected to: - (A) demonstrate professionalism in how to dress appropriately, speak politely, and exhibit appropriate conduct for the profession and worksite; - (B) demonstrate trustworthiness by complying with an ethical course of action; - (C) comply with all applicable cosmetology rules, laws, and regulations; - (D) apply conflict management skills to avoid potential or perceived conflict; - (E) investigate employment and educational opportunities, including entrepreneurship; - (F) demonstrate effective oral and written communication skills with diverse individuals including coworkers, management, students, and customers; - (G) develop skill in handling multiple tasks simultaneously such as prioritizing tasks, managing workflow under pressure, and completion of work related activities in a timely manner; - (H) demonstrate personal ownership over the quantity and quality of individual performance and team assignment; - (I) employ leadership skills within a classroom or community setting to maintain positive relationships; and - (J) develop effective work ethics and practices. - (2) The student examines the role of pathogens in infectious disease.
-The student is expected to: - (A) describe the infectious disease cycle;
+- (4) Statements that contain the word "including" reference content that must be mastered, while those containing the phrase "such as" are intended as possible illustrative examples. - (c) Knowledge and skills. - (1) The student demonstrates professional standards/employability skills as required by business and industry.
+The student is expected to: - (A) demonstrate professionalism in how to dress appropriately, speak politely, and exhibit appropriate conduct for the profession and worksite; - (B) employ the ability to be trustworthy by complying with an ethical course of action; - (C) comply with all applicable cosmetology rules, laws, and regulations; - (D) apply conflict management skills to avoid potential or perceived conflict; - (E) investigate employment and educational opportunities, including entrepreneurship; - (F) demonstrate effective oral and written communication skills with diverse individuals including coworkers, management, students, and customers; - (G) develop skill in handling multiple tasks simultaneously such as prioritizing tasks, managing workflow under pressure, and completion of work related activities in a timely manner; - (H) demonstrate personal ownership over the quantity and quality of individual performance and team assignment; - (I) employ leadership skills within a classroom or community setting to maintain positive relationships; and - (J) develop effective work ethics and practices. - (2) The student examines the role of pathogens in infectious disease.
+The student is expected to: - (A) diagram the infectious disease process; - (B) discuss the body's immune response and resistance to infection; - (C) compare and classify diseases caused by bacteria, fungi, viruses, protozoa, and other microorganisms; - (D) research drug-resistant microorganisms, including methicillinresistant Staphylococcus aureus, vancomycin-resistant enterococci, and superbugs;